Free Alphabet Letter Formation Cards

 The final step is inviting your preschooler to use crayons to color the pictures on each card and trace the letters.
 These letter cards can also be used for rainbow writing, which is a common and well-used letter formation activity that gives preschoolers and kindergarten students even more practice in writing.

 Rainbow writing is when the same letter is practiced multiple times using different colors of crayons.
-You can read more about rainbow writing in this post.
+You can read more about rainbow writing in our Easter Bunny Letter Formation Cards.
 It shares all the details of how to teach preschoolers to rainbow write.

 Trace each letter multiple times for added tracing practice.
 Then, invite your preschooler to use the beginning sound picture for a coloring page.